 The fast changing business landscape has made strong brands highly crucial to a company’s success.
-Companies across the globe are competing with each other.
-Countries, regions and continents no more are a barrier to a company.
-Even though for a greater part it was the Western companies that were entering the Asian markets, the reverse process has already begun with many of the Chinese and South Korean companies gaining a firm foothold in the lucrative Western markets.
+With the internet allowing customers access to markets outside their home countries, companies across the globe are competing with each other.
+Countries, regions and continents are no longer barriers to a company.
+Despite Western companies entering Asian markets for the past 5 centuries, the reverse process has already begun with many Chinese and South Korean companies gaining a firm foothold in the lucrative Western markets.

-When these eventual global business wars will be fought, there will emerge one crucial factor that would differentiate winning businesses from the others.
+When these eventual global business wars will be fought, one crucial factor will differentiate winning businesses from the others.
 That factor will be the equity of a strong brand.

 Branding as discipline has evolved over the last couple of decades from being just an addendum to advertising campaigns, fancy ideas of the marketing department, optional function of the elite few to finally being recognized as a boardroom discipline which contributes to the top and bottom line of the company and aid in enhancing shareholder value by immensely by contributing to the market capitalization of the company.